Chammak Challo

 "Chammak Challo" was dubbed as the "trademark of Ra.Ones publicity campaign".
 The song was named the most downloaded song and video of the year in India in a survey by wireless telephone major Airtel.
 It was rated as the best item number of 2011 in a Mid-Day poll.
 The song also topped the Mirchi Top 100 charts as the song of year.
 "Chammak Challo" also entered the Top 10 "World Songs" list of iTunes in eight countries, reaching No. 1 at three of them.
 Due to the extremely positive response for the song, Akon decided to branch out and make tracks especially for Bollywood projects and wanted to have a dedicated branch to produce music for Bollywood with local talent.
 Subsequently, Akon received a nomination for Best Male Playback Singer at the 2012 Filmfare Awards.
-According to the insider report, Akon was paid $350,000 to sing this song.

 Production

 "Chammak Challo" was composed by music duo Vishal–Shekhar and co-composed by Akon who arrived in Mumbai in March 2010 for two days to record it.
 Shahrukh Khan, Kareena Kapoor and Ra.One director Anubhav Sinha held a press conference to declare the association of the Grammy-nominated singer with the film. was recorded at the Yash Raj Studios.
 The lyrics were penned by Vishal Dadlani and Niranjan Iyengar.
 The lyrics are primarily in Hindi and Tamil, with a few English lines included.

 Along with the English parts, Akon sang parts of the song in Hindi by himself.
 Hamsika Iyer sang the Hindi and Tamil parts.
 According to the music directors, the Senegalese American R&B singer had no problems voicing the Hindi lyrics: "It was really easy for Akon.
 When he came to the studio and we told him that he would have to sing in Hindi too, he got really excited.
 Once he heard the lines, he started singing fluently.
-It took him only three-four hours to learn...he picked up everything so well," said Shekhar.
+It took him only three (to) four hours to learn...he picked up everything so well," said Shekhar.
 The song is produced by Giorgio Tuinfort, who produced Gwen Stefani's The Sweet Escape, featuring Akon.

 The remix version by DJ Khushi was a club mix with more electronic sounds, dholki and vocal effects.
 Khushi was referred to Khan by the Moranis for remixing the song; Khushi made a demo and sent it to Khan who was impressed by it and told him to complete the track.
 In an interview, Khushi said: "Remixing 'Chammak Challo' was not just an amazing and an exciting experience but it also came with a lot of responsibility to make a track that complements the song as it was already a very big hit even before the release."